X-Vine Models for Multivariate Extremes: Background

-\subsubsection{Relations between tail copulas and other concepts in multivariate extremes}
+\paragraph{Relations between tail copulas and other concepts in multivariate extremes.}

-For later reference, we review a number of related terms from multivariate extreme value theory.
-This paragraph can be skipped at first reading, as the contributions in Sections~\ref{sec:Sklar} and~\ref{sec:vine} do not depend on it.
+\chng{We review} a number of related terms from multivariate extreme value theory.
+This paragraph can be skipped at first reading, as the contributions in Sections~\ref{sec:Sklar} to~\ref{sec:vine} do not depend on it.

 Equation~\eqref{eq:C2Lambda} is equivalent to the assumption that the random vector $\bV = (V_1,\ldots,V_d)$ with $V_j = 1/U_j$ for $j \in \dset$ satisfies

 that is, $\bV$ is in the max-domain of attraction of a \emph{multivariate extreme value} (or \emph{max-stable}) distribution $G$ defined in terms of the \emph{stable tail dependence function} $\ell(\bx) = \xcdf \rbr{\EE \setminus [\bx, \binfty]}$ for $\bx \in [0, \infty)^d$.
 The margins of $\bV$ are unit-Pareto, $\prob(V_j > x) = 1/x$ for $x \ge 1$, while those of $G$ are unit-Fréchet, $G_j(x) = \exp(-1/x)$ for $x > 0$.
 Equivalently, the distribution of $\bV$ is \emph{multivariate regularly varying} \citep{de1977limit, resnick2007heavy} with limit measure